MatthewBacalakis/Auth0AutoBlockInactiveUsers/README.md

 # Running the POC

 This POC can be run from the terminal with the `dotnet run` command.
-To aid testing running `dotnet run -u` will unblock users one page of users.
+To aid testing running `dotnet run -u` will unblock one page of users.
 The number of uses unblocked will be the value of the UserPageSize setting.